waybyte/logicromsdk/docs/book/api/peri/display.rst

 	<br>

-.. note:: Display driver is currently only available on 4G platforms
+.. note:: Display driver is currently only available on modules based on RDA8910 and RDA8955.

 Application Example
 -------------------